Let’s face it, your job posting is one of countless others.

 Know Your Audience

-Attract top talent by targeting ideal applicants
+Attract quality job candidates by targeting ideal applicants

 One key element to keep in mind when posting a job is your target audience.
 Do you write your job descriptions in industry specific terminology?
 If yes, then this conveys that you are only willing to consider those with industry specific experience.